pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 If Harambe memes are rooted in philosophy, it is IMO absurdism.

-However, each point I mentioned in the article leads to "it's funny because it's funny".
+However, each point I mentioned in the article leads to "it's funny because it's entertaining".
 I also think I wrote more about my views and opinions with some foundation in my amateur interpretation of philosophy.
 I guess it's difficult to explain one's humor.

 ## My advice and what you can take from this article